Seasonality plays a large part in many industries, but it's a topic I see rarely discussed.

 - General SEO activity prioritisation

-Publishing and republishing content based upon when users begin searching for a topic allows you to ensure you have fresh content, something Google is keen on seeing.
+Publishing and republishing content based upon when users begin searching for a topic ensures you have fresh content, something Google is keen on seeing.

 For my clients, one way is by adjusting based upon seasonality.